jumski/Prusa-Firmware/README.md

 1. Clone this repository and checkout the correct branch for your desired release version.

 2. Set your printer model.
-   - For MK3 --> skip to step 3.
+   - For MK3S Remake --> skip to step 3.
-   - If you have a different printer model, follow step [2.b](#2b) from Windows build
+   - If you have a different printer model go to the original repository.

 3. Run `sudo ./build.sh`
    - Output hex file is at `"PrusaFirmware/lang/firmware.hex"` .
 In the same folder you can hex files for other languages as well.